Monitoring, maintenance and reference information for Epic telehealth integrations

 Appointment and participant names are displayed within the call itself (in the Infinity Connect roster) to all of the participants, and they are also shown within the Pexip Infinity Administrator interface status pages.

-The appointment name (referred to as the service or conference name within Pexip Infinity) name takes the form:
+By default the appointment name (referred to as the service or conference name within Pexip Infinity) name takes the form:

 "Appointment for <patient name> <telehealth profile name>:<Epic unique appointment id> in <encounter department>"